nerethos/docker-stash/README.md

 # How To Install Plugin/Scraper Dependencies Automatically
 *Note: Your plugin must have a requirements file for this to work*

-1. Install plugins through the stash interface or manually
+1. Install plugins/scrapers through the stash interface or manually
 2. Restart the container
 3. Dependencies will be parsed and installed for all plugins/scrapers in the stash folder
 4. ????